Image default

 How Much Is a Bedsore Lawsuit Worth?

-According to the Agency for Health Care Administration, Florida has more than 190,000 beds available at hospitals, nurse homes and assisted living facilities.
+According to the Agency for Health Care Administration, Florida has more than 190,000 beds available at hospitals, nurse homes, and assisted living facilities.
 While these beds are not 100 percent filled, a significant portion of our most vulnerable population relies on medical care in these facilities.

-While Florida skilled nursing facilities rank among the best in the country, neglect remains a problem.
-Bedsores pose a problem in nearly every situation that involves a person confined in bed for a long time.
-Families are often frustrated to learn that their loved ones are suffering from bedsores and want to know how to hold facilities accountable for this neglect.
-One challenge is determining how much compensation to pursue when filing a bedsore lawsuit.
+Families are often frustrated to learn that their loved ones are suffering from bedsores and want to know how to hold hospitals and nursing homes accountable for this neglect.
+One challenge is determining how much compensation to pursue when filing a bedsore lawsuit settlement.

 Why Is It Difficult to Determine the Value of a Bedsore Case?

-The simple answer is that nursing facilities have a vested interest in keeping settlements quiet.
 Unlike car accidents, class action settlements, and other types of settlements, a nursing home neglect or medical malpractice settlement often remains hidden from the public.
-Nursing homes and hospitals hate bad publicity, so they fight to keep settlements confidential.

-Unlike other cases, bedsore cases often settle through arbitration under the terms of the contract that individuals sign when they put their loved ones in a hospital, nursing home, or long-term care facility.
-The outcomes of these settlements remain hidden from the public, and attorneys cannot discuss these cases with other attorneys or clients.
+Bedsore cases often settle through arbitration under the terms of the contract that individuals sign when they put their loved ones in a hospital, nursing home, or long-term care facility.

 What Causes Bedsores?

-There are some common areas where bedsores develop, including:
+There are some common areas where bed sores develop, including:

 • Hips